Help protect children from abuse

 It’s normal to want to help.
 But the question is how?

 Child abuse has devastating consequences for our community.
-In Palm Beach County, nearly 1,450 children were abused or neglected in 2016-2017 – 47 percent of them were younger than 5 and 83 percent younger than 13.
+In Palm Beach County, nearly 1,450 children were abused or neglected in recent years — 47 percent were younger than 5 and 83 percent younger than 13.

 Besides the immediate dangers, the long-term consequences of abuse/neglect are mind-boggling.
 Children who experience abuse and neglect are:

 - 9 times more likely to become involved in criminal activity.

 - 25 percent more likely to experience teen pregnancy.

 Additionally, two of every three people in treatment for drug abuse report being abused and neglected as a child.